 A subsequent appeal, which is permitted only in cases where suspension or dismissal remains in effect after the SAC appeal hearing, must be submitted to the Vice President of Instruction and Student Services within 48 hours of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
+The Vice President of Instruction and Student services within 48 hours of the student services within 48 hours of the student services within 48 hours of the student receiving the previous appeal decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
 The Vice President of Instruction and Student Services may either: